 In most economic activities, the efficiency of a firm increases with size up to some optimum size and then decreases.
-One steel mill is far more efficient than a backyard blast furnace but making an existing mill still larger brings no added advantage-that is why steel mills are the size they are-and two steel mills are no more efficient than one.
+The increasing efficiency reflects the advantages of mass production.
+These advantages generally occur only up to some definite level of size; for example, one steel mill is far more efficient than a backyard blast furnace, but making an existing steel mill still larger brings no added advantage-that is why steel mills are the size they are-and two steel mills are no more efficient than one.
 Increasing size also brings increased cost of administrative bureaucracy.
 The men at the top get further and further removed from what is actually going on at the bottom and are therefore more likely to make costly mistakes.
 So efficiency tends to decrease with increasing size once firms have passed the point where they can take full advantage of mass production.
-For this reason some very large firms, such as General Motors, break themselves down into semi-autonomous units in order to approximate as nearly as possible the more efficient administrative arrangements of smaller firms.
+For this reason some very large firms, General Motors, for example, break themselves down into semi-autonomous units in order to approximate as nearly as possible the more efficient administrative arrangements of smaller firms.

 A natural monopoly exists when the optimum size for a firm in some area of production is so large that there is room for only one such firm on the market.
 A smaller competitor is less efficient than the monopoly firm and hence unable to compete with it.
-Except where the market is very small (a small town grocery store, for example), this is an uncommon situation.
-In the steel industry, which is generally regarded as highly concentrated, there are between two hundred and three hundred steel mills and between one hundred and two hundred firms.
+Except where the market is very small (a small town grocery store, for example), this is a rather uncommon situation.
+In the steel industry, which is generally regarded as highly concentrated, there are between two hundred and three hundred steel mills, and between one hundred and two hundred firms.
 The largest four firms (which are by no means the most profitable) produce only half the total output, and the next four produce only 16 percent of total output.

 Even a natural monopoly is limited in its ability to raise prices.
 If it raises them high enough, smaller, less efficient firms find that they can compete profitably.
 Here Orwell's implicit analogy of economic competition to a contest breaks down.
-The natural monopoly wins in the sense of producing goods for less, thus making a larger profit on each item sold.
+The natural monopoly 'wins' in the sense of producing goods for less, thus making a larger profit on each item sold.
 It can make money selling goods at a price at which other firms lose money and thus retain the whole market.
 But it retains the market only so long as its price stays low enough that other firms cannot make a profit.
 This is what is called potential competition.